Child Support

 Fairfax Child Support Lawyer

-Often the primary concern for families during a divorce is maintaining a stable and suitable environment for the children in the family.
-The law also aims to protect children through specific child support requirements.
-These requirements help to ensure that parents have the financial resources to provide for a child’s basic needs.
 Child support questions can arise as part of a divorce case, paternity case, or between unmarried parents who do not live together.
 Child support might seem like a straightforward matter, but many child support matters can be contentious between parents.

-While many factors can complicate the issue of child support, our Fairfax child support lawyer at Curran Moher Weis strives to ensure that the best interests of children are met during and after a divorce.
 If you need assistance with any type of child support case, reach out directly for a consultation today.
 We work to ensure that parents receive fair and reasonable child support orders.

 What is Mandated by Virginia for Child Support?

 The Commonwealth of Virginia requires that both parents contribute financial support to provide necessities such as food, clothing, and shelter for their children.
-In Virginia, this mandate usually terminates when the child is emancipated (e.g. turns eighteen and graduates high school or turns nineteen).
-Still, it may extend beyond that point if the child is physically or mentally disabled and as a result is unable to support him or herself.
+In Virginia, this mandate usually terminates when the child is emancipated (e.g. turns eighteen and graduates high school or turns nineteen), but it may extend beyond that point if the child is physically or mentally disabled and as a result is unable to support him or herself.

 How is Child Support Calculated in Virginia?

-• Judges may deviate from the guidelines when necessary to best meet the needs of each child.
+Judges may deviate from the guidelines when necessary to best meet the needs of each child.
 For example, increased support may be required when a child has higher-than-average medical expenses.
 Another instance may occur when a parent is voluntarily unemployed or underemployed and support is calculated based on what the parent is capable of earning.
 The guidance of our experienced legal counsel at Curran Moher Weis will protect your interests in the area of child support.

-You must ensure that child support calculation are accurate, so you get a fair result.
+You must ensure that child support calculations are accurate, so you get a fair result.
 The first step is to properly identify all sources of income for each parent.
 Sources of income can include the following:

 • Wages and salaries